The Tom and Jerry Cartoon Kit: Plot

 The narrator says, "First, put the sweet, lovable mouse into a simple situation expressing a natural human need, such as eating a slice of watermelon contained in our kit.
 The result may not make sense, but it will last long enough for you to be comfortably seated before the feature begins."
 This statement refers to the original theatrical exhibition of the cartoon, which ran ahead of a feature film.

-At first, Jerry eats the watermelon on the table and spits the seeds out, hitting and waking Tom, who initially grabs the hammer to attempt to hit Jerry but instead flicks him in the back of his head.
+At first, Jerry eats the watermelon on the table and spits the seeds out, hitting and waking Tom, who initially grabs the hammer to attempt to hit Jerry but instead flicks him on the back of his head.
 Jerry swallows the seeds by accident, causing him to turn green for a moment and then make sounds like a shaker when he moves and goes into a lively dance until Tom traps him in a metal can.
-Tom uses Jerry as a maraca for his own dance; when the effect suddenly stops, Tom confusingly peeks inside only to get a mouthful of seeds spat into his face.
-He gets outraged and devours the rest of the watermelon and turns his head into a cannon to fire blasts of seeds at Jerry, who takes cover in the kit box just before Tom hits it, blowing up the stick of dynamite and destroying the box.
+Tom uses Jerry as a maraca for his own dance; when the effect suddenly stops, Tom peeks inside only to get a mouthful of seeds spat into his face.
+Outraged, he devours the rest of the watermelon and turns his head into a cannon to fire blasts of seeds at Jerry, who takes cover in the kit box just before Tom hits it, damaging it and destroying the stick of dynamite.

-After a very close call from Jerry after a knife lands next to his tail, Jerry winds up lying beneath a book named Judo for Mice, studies it, and emerges with enough fighting skill to easily overpower Tom.
-Not even a stint of training at a boxing gym and use of the knife can give Tom any advantage against Jerry.
-Finally, after recovering from a nasty spinup from Jerry, Tom goes to a judo school in order to face him again.
-After finishing his duties, the two began a breaking contest, in which each tries to outdo the other: Jerry with a wooden board, Tom with a brick, then Jerry again with a cement block.
-The contest ends abruptly when Tom tries to break a massive block of heavy marble.
-As the weight of which proves too much for the support bricks to hold, he crashes through the floor and takes him with it.
+The knife included in the kit sticks in the floor, barely missing Jerry, who begins to teach himself judo from a book that has landed nearby.
+He emerges with enough fighting skill to easily overpower Tom, even after the latter undergoes boxing training and then tries to attack with the knife.
+Tom eventually attends a judo school in order to face Jerry on even terms.
+The two then hold a breaking contest, in which each tries to outdo the other: Jerry with a wooden board, Tom with a brick, then Jerry again with a cement block.
+When Tom tries to break a huge block of marble, the bricks holding it up fracture and it crashes through the floor, taking him with it.

 An unconscious Tom ends up in the battered box.
-Jerry replaces the lid as the narrator pipes up, "Our next film will be for the kiddies, and will demonstrate a new poison gas.
+Jerry replaces the lid as the narrator concludes, "Our next film will be for the kiddies, and will demonstrate a new poison gas.
 Thank you and good night."
-The words on the lid say "The End, An MGM Cartoon" like an ending typical of a Deitch Tom and Jerry short.
-The music winds to stop as if it was being played on a slowing phonograph record and Jerry bows to the audience in typical Japanese fashion.
-As the gong sounded, making the screen faded to black.
+The wording on the lid has changed to read "The End – An MGM Cartoon."
+The music winds to a stop as if being played on a slowing phonograph record, and Jerry bows to the audience before the screen fades to black.